The website will be down for maintenance from 6:00 a.m. to noon CDT on Sunday, June 30.

 Acknowledgment and Manuscript Number

-When the manuscript is initially submitted, the corresponding author will receive an automated email from the Editorial Manager system with a notification that the manuscript has been received.
-After it has been processed by editorial staff, the corresponding author will receive an automated email from Editorial Manager that contains the manuscript number.
-Please refer to this number in any communication about the manuscript.
-Details about timelines of the various stages of review can be found within an updated report of AFP's acceptance rates.
+When your manuscript is submitted, the corresponding author receives an automated notification email from the Editorial Manager system that the manuscript has been received.
+After it has been processed by editorial staff, the corresponding author receives an email containing the manuscript number.
+Please refer to this number in any communication about your manuscript.
+Failure to adhere to our Authors’ Guide will cause delays in the processing of your article.
+Details regarding acceptance rates and publication timelines are available in our annual report.

 Peer Review

-Manuscripts are initially reviewed by the editors for suitability and adherence to the guidelines.
-Acceptable manuscripts are reviewed by at least one family physician and one expert in the subject discussed.
-The latter may be a family physician or a subspecialist in another discipline.
+Manuscripts are reviewed by the editors for suitability and adherence to AFP guidelines.
+Acceptable manuscripts are reviewed by at least one family physician and one expert in the subject area.

 Editorial Decision

-A decision about acceptance, revision, or rejection is sent to the corresponding author, generally within eight to 12 weeks of receipt of the manuscript.
-All acceptable manuscripts require some revision based on reviewers' comments and medical editor guidance.
-Instructions, showing how to handle each comment, and a sample response letter are provided in the Authors' Responses to Reviews.
+A decision about acceptance, revision, or rejection is sent to the corresponding author, generally within 10 to 12 weeks of receipt of the manuscript.
+Acceptable manuscripts require some revision based on reviewers’ comments and medical editor guidance.
+Instructions showing how to handle each comment and a sample response letter are provided in the Authors’ Responses to Reviews.

 Manuscript Editing

-When a manuscript is accepted, it will be edited to conform to AFP’s style as well as to improve its educational value.
-An edited manuscript will be sent to the corresponding author for review before publication.
+Once a manuscript is accepted, it is edited to conform to AFP’s style and improve its educational value.
+The edited manuscript is sent to the corresponding author for review before publication.
 Authors are responsible for all statements made in their work, including any changes made by the editors and authorized by the corresponding author.
+Authors also review a final proof before publication.

 Professionalism

-We want to emphasize the importance of professionalism when interacting with AFP staff members and medical editors.
-This includes, but is not limited to, considerate and respectful communication, as well as being responsive to queries from our editors and replying to these queries in a timely manner.
-We take many factors into consideration when deciding whether to invite authors to write for AFP again in the future.
-Although our top priority is producing high-quality content for our readers, the failure of any author to comply with these requests of professionalism may result in not being invited to write for AFP again.
+Please be considerate and respectful in your communication with AFP staff and medical editors, including being responsive to queries from our editors and replying in a timely manner.
+We take many factors into consideration when deciding whether to invite authors to write for AFP again.
+Although our top priority is producing high-quality content for our readers, the failure of any author to comply with these requests of professionalism may result in not being reinvited to write for AFP.